Set up G Suite billing and payments

 The Annual Plan might be best if you have a larger workforce and your team is generally growing in size.
 You pay a lower monthly rate for each user license.
 And you can add licenses as your workforce grows.

 During your free trial: You can switch plans at any time.

 After your trial expires: You can switch from the Flexible to Annual Plan at any time.
 To switch from the Annual to Flexible Plan, however, you must wait until your annual contract is up for renewal.

 - G Suite: Once your free trial is over and your paid subscription begins, we begin charging your payment method at the beginning of the following month.
 If your paid service begins in May, for example, we charge you at the beginning of June.
 After that, automatic charges continue to occur at the beginning of each month.

 - Domain Registration: We begin charging your payment method at the time of purchase.
 If your domain is set to auto-renew, we renew your domain 7 days prior to the annual renewal date and charge your payment method at the beginning of the following month.

 Before we can debit your new bank account, we need to verify that it's really yours.
 How long this takes depends on your location:

-- If you're in the US, we verify the account by making a small deposit in your account that you then enter in your Billing settings.
-This process can take up to 10 days (but it often happens much sooner).
-For details, see Verify bank account (US).
+- If you're in the US, you must verify the account before we can begin payments.
+You can do this by making a test deposit.
+This process can take up to 10 days, but it often happens much sooner.

 - If you're in the UK or Europe, we can typically verify your account within an hour after you enter valid account information in your billing settings.